abrgr/abrgr.github.io/_posts/2019-04-20-computer-science-and-the-purpose-of-life.md

 * In other cases, a concept serves primarily to increase prediction quality.
 For example, identifying a table as an object with a flat surface capable of supporting other objects allows a model to more reliably predict how it will interact with other objects than if it were more directly represented as five pieces of wood nailed together.

 * In still other cases, concepts serve a useful dual purpose.
-The concept of "person" serves to compress billions of state variables about atoms into thousands of state variables about a person *and* it allows a model to significantly improve the accuracy of predicting what response smiling at any particular person is likely to ellicit.
+The concept of "person" serves to compress billions of state variables about atoms into thousands of state variables about a person *and* it allows a model to significantly improve the accuracy of predicting what response smiling at any particular person is likely to elicit.

 In all such cases, the creation of the concept is a "good" overlay on top of reality because it allows for better compression and/or better prediction.
 That is, abstraction is compression and good compression is the differentiating aspect of living beings.